ymc-geha/EzSummerBeer/README.md

 **eZ Publish 5** has the same requirements as [Symfony2](http://symfony.com/doc/master/reference/requirements.html), plus the [regular eZ Publish 4 ones](http://doc.ez.no/eZ-Publish/Technical-manual/4.x/Installation/Normal-installation/Requirements-for-doing-a-normal-installation).

-Minimum PHP version is 5.3.17, but 5.5.x is recommended.
+Minimum PHP version is 5.4.4, but 5.5.x is recommended.

+## Issue tracker
+Submitting bugs, improvements and stories is possible on https://jira.ez.no/browse/EZP.
+If you discover a security issue, please see how to responsibly report such issues on https://doc.ez.no/Security.

 ## Backwards compatibility
 eZ Publish 5 is **100% data compatible** with version 4, as in the same